Question 91·Easy·Inferences

 Understand what the question is asking

 The question asks what can reasonably be inferred from the information given.
-That means you must choose the statement that is strongly supported by the details in the paragraph, without adding new ideas that are not mentioned.
+Choose the completion that is strongly supported by the paragraph, without adding new claims.

 Summarize the evidence for each company

-- Company A: 15% rise in weekly productivity and 20% drop in energy costs.
-These are benefits for the employer.
+- Company A: 15% rise in weekly productivity and 20% drop in energy costs (employer-focused benefits).

-- Company B: 30% decline in reported stress and 25% increase in job satisfaction.
-These are benefits for the employees.
+- Company B: 30% decline in reported stress and 25% increase in job satisfaction (employee-focused benefits).

-- Not introduce new conditions (like rising energy costs or existing flexible schedules) that the passage never mentions.
+- adds a new condition (like flexible schedules) that the passage never mentions.